420 - Procedures - Students and Employees with Communicable and Infectious Diseases

 B. Locate Assistant Head Engineer/Custodian (see: Appendix: Emergency Phone Numbers)

-C. Assistant Head Engineer/Custodian will contact building administrator.
+C. Assistant Head Engineer/Custodian will contact the building administrator.
 If an outbreak happens in our community, not within our facilities, the building calling system will be used to contact staff regarding procedures to follow.
 Students and families should watch media reports for school closings, these procedures will be similar to the current school closings – snow procedures that the district uses.